Staten Island Construction Accident Lawyer

 If you have a wrongful death case against a third party, you may also be eligible for compensation for funeral expenses, lost financial support, and emotional damages.
 You must file a third-party wrongful death claim within two years of your loved one’s death.

-Rely on the Team at Shulman & Hill
+Rely on the Shulman & Hill Team

 You shouldn’t have to worry about navigating the legal system while recovering from a Staten Island construction accident injury.
 That’s why Shulman & Hill is here to help you every step of the way.
 We redefine the level of service you expect from a law firm through open communication, attention to detail, and vigorous representation.